Tingweiftw/documentation/docs/ci-cd/31-Docker-Images.md

 1. Create a `.gitlab-ci.yml` file at the root folder of both your frontend and backend app.
 2. Copy and paste the baseline configuration provided to you below and replace the `<INSERT COMMANDS HERE>`.
 3. Commit your newly created pipeline file.
 Gitlab Pipeline should automatically start running.
 You can view it at the "CI/CD -> Pipelines" tab in your repository sidebar.
-4. Verify that the pipeline completes successfully.
+4. Verify that the pipeline completes successfully, where Build, Test and Publish should complete
+5. Note that the deploy stage will be set to manual since we have not setup the Container Service yet.

 Hint: You would run the same commands used to build a Docker image locally as you would in the CI/CD pipeline.
 Consider using `docker build` and `docker push`.